 Creating Connection Profiles

-In order to establish a connection with your Knowledge Base, you need to create a profile.
+In order to establish a connection with your chosen database server or CAST Storage Service, you need to create a profile.
 This can be done with the Add/Edit Connection Profile dialog box.

 Creating a Profile

 - Enter the required information in the appropriate fields

 - Click the Test button to verify that the connection to the server can be established

 - Click OK to save the Profile.

 When you have entered all the required information, tested the connection and clicked OK, the Profile will be stored by the application.
 In addition, the Profile will be automatically displayed in the Open Profile Connection dialog box.